formal-land/formal.land/docs/tools/coq-of-ocaml/language/ocaml-core.md

 title: OCaml core
 ---

-`coq-of-ocaml` translates the functional core of [OCaml](https://ocaml.org/) to the corresponding [Coq](https://coq.inria.fr/) constructs.
+`coq-of-ocaml` translates the functional core of [OCaml](https://ocaml.org/) to the corresponding [Rocq](https://rocq-prover.org/) constructs.
 It adds type annotations for each definition.
 We present how this translation work.

 ## Functions
-The OCaml functions are translated to standard Coq functions.
+The OCaml functions are translated to standard Rocq functions.
 For example, the definition of the composition function in OCaml:
 ```ocaml
 let compose g f x =
   g (f x)
 ```
-produces in Coq:
+produces in Rocq:
 ```coq
 Definition compose {A B C : Set} (g : A -> B) (f : C -> A) (x : C) : B :=
   g (f x).
 ```
-The polymorphic variables `A`, `B` and `C` are written explicitly as there are no polymorphic type inference in Coq (it is unclear if type variables should be in `Set`, `Type` or `Prop` for example).
+The polymorphic variables `A`, `B` and `C` are written explicitly as there are no polymorphic type inference in Rocq (it is unclear if type variables should be in `Set`, `Type` or `Prop` for example).
 These polymorphic variables are set implicit with `{...}` so that they are inferred when doing function application:
 ```ocaml
 let incr n = n + 1